Hloucha/Hloucha/README.md

 - 👋 Hi, I’m Matthias @Hloucha
 - 👀 I’m interested in Data Science, Physical Chemistry and Digital Art
-- 🌱 I’m currently working with Linux, Python, JMP, Foundry
+- 🌱 I’m working with Linux, Python, JMP, Foundry

 <!---
 Hloucha/Hloucha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.